DUOLabs333/mod/README.txt

 To include modules, add # < include module.py >.
 If module.py does not have quotes around it, it will look in MODULES_ROOT (by default, $HOME/Modules).
 Otherwise, it will look inside the directory of the script (not $PWD).
 It will add it as a module of the same name that can be imported.

 mod-convert is a tool that takes traditional python modules (ie, ones that are multi-file) and turns them into single-file modules that can be called with mod.
 However, a note of warning: these are not suitable to be called by ordinary scripts that are not built with mod.
 If you have such a need, I suggest to use pinliner.
 Run with mod-convert module_directory.

+mod-comment is a tool to automaticlly add #include to 3rd-party module imports in your traditional modules, so that it can be automatically converted with mod-convert.